ErjanGavalji/g4e-tutorial/ErjanNotes.md

 After the stream code is written, the portfolio application starts swowing constantly updated values in the Bid and Ask cells.
 Highlight this in a way so that the tutorial follower does not miss the result.

+24. [ ] **Unclear file name noted**

+The window management section of the tutorial contains the following:
+> Begin by modifying the portfolio json file in the GD configuration folder

+The config file name in question is `tutorial-portfolio-applications.json`